flammie/dotfiles/docs/xkbmap.md

 learn new layout.
 The default changing keys are usually like shift-ctrl or alt-space, things that you hit accidentally way too often, I prefer double shifts, there's nearly never a need to hit them otherwise.
+The `setxkbmap` command works well in windowing system's startup, could be `xinitrc` or such, I use `.config/i3/autostart.sh` for i3 specifically, started by `.config/i3/config`.

 If you use `systemd` the `localectl` can be used to set xkbmaps as well: